artjjs/GuiDoodle/README.md

 # :thumbsup: Gui Doodle :thumbsup:

 ## Simple overview :
+### This project is currently in pre alpha stage :
 1. Packed basic SFML window into a class
    - Scene Object
       - Chooses how the scene is drawn exactly